kruegerrobotics/theta-virtualptu/README.md

 #### gstreamer

-This is quite a dependency, it might be good to start with, but probaly needs also the "ugly plugins" for the h264 decoder
+This is quite a dependency, it might be good to start with, but probably needs also the "ugly plugins" for the h264 decoder

 ``` bash
 sudo apt install libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev